jb3k/ts-practice2/documentation.md

 1. Loser if they reach the max number of guesses
 2. Winner if they guess all the words in the Word to guess
     - every function :  tests whether all elements in the array pass the test implemented by the provided function.
 It returns a Boolean value.

+    Notes:
+    1. This use effect is there to refresh the game once you finish by hitting the return key.